xmake-io/xmake-docs/features/autogen.md

 ### Compile open source libraries

-Although this approach has some limitations, but it is sufficient to complie and run some temporary codes for testing.
+Although this approach has some limitations, but it is already sufficient to generate for existing libraries.

-For example, we downloaded a zlib-1.2.10 source and want to compile it.

-We only need to enter the zlib source directory and run the following command:
+For example, if you download the source code for zlib-1.2.10 and want to compile it, you only need to enter the zlib source directory and run the following command:

 ```bash
 $ cd zlib-1.2.10